But, the cost of tuition—even at an affordable state school—can leave some of us wondering how we will pay for it.

 Of course, getting into college may, by itself, require you to have a certain GPA.
 So, keep those grades up!

-For students already in college, you must make what the federal government calls “Satisfactory Academic Progress,” or SAP.
-SAP is loosely defined.
-You must “make good enough grades” and be on track to successfully complete your degree in a “period that’s acceptable to your school.”
+Once you’re in college, you must make what the federal government calls “Satisfactory Academic Progress,” or SAP.
+This means you must keep up your grades and be on track to successfully complete your degree within a reasonable amount of time.

 Each school has a “Satisfactory Academic Progress Policy” for financial aid.
-Check your school’s website.
+Check the school’s website for requirements.

 Do You Pay Back Financial Aid?